laurence702/Gasopay-BE/README.md

 # Gasopay API

-A Laravel-based API for managing fuel payments and user profiles.
+A Laravel-based API for managing product payments

 ## Requirements